List Visual Arts Center: Permanent collection

 The LVAC maintains a permanent collection, primarily sited throughout campus, of over 3,000 prints, photographs, drawings, paintings, sculptures, textiles, collages, and other objects of contemporary art.
 The public sculpture collection includes over 50 major works by such artists as Alexander Calder, Jorge Pardo, Henry Moore, Pablo Picasso, Louise Nevelson, Sarah Sze, Dan Graham, Jean-Robert Ipoustéguy, Cai Guo-Qiang, Jaume Plensa, Frank Stella, and Mark DiSuvero.
 The public art has been called "one of the best collections of its kind" in a guide to American sculpture parks and gardens.

 An interactive map of all publicly situated art is available, as well as downloadable audio commentaries and printable brochures covering selected artworks.
 Detailed architectural coverage of major MIT buildings is also available.

-The LVAC administers the Student Loan Art Program, consisting of over 600 original works of art in 2-dimensional framed media.
+The LVAC administers the Student Lending Art Program, consisting of over 700 original works of art in 2-dimensional framed media.
 Through this popular annual loan program, students may borrow original works of art from the collection for their private rooms or communal spaces.
 Since 1977, the artworks available for loan are exhibited in a comprehensive September show, which may also be viewed by the general public.
 Each year, approximately 15 new works are added to the collection and displayed in the Student Center for a year, and high-value selected older works are reassigned to the non-circulating permanent collection.
 New selections are made with the advice of the MIT Council for the Arts, and usually consist of artist's limited edition prints or photographs.

 In addition, the LVAC administers a Campus Loan Art Program, which loans framed and sculptural artwork from its permanent collection for display in administration, faculty, and staff offices.